openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhdd_0_0.md

 ### Group 1: Controller Updates

+Lifeline group

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: I1 basic on/off

+Triggered at change of the input I1 state and reflecting its state

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: I1 start/stop level change

+Triggered at change of the input I1 state and reflecting its state

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: Multilevel

+Triggered at changes of state/value of the Flush Dimmer

-This group supports 16 nodes.
+Association group 4 supports 16 nodes.

 ### Group 5: I2 basic on/off

+Triggered at change of the input I2 state and reflecting its state

-This group supports 16 nodes.
+Association group 5 supports 16 nodes.

 ### Group 6: I2 notification report

+Triggered at change of the input I2 state and reflecting its state

-This group supports 16 nodes.
+Association group 6 supports 16 nodes.

 ### Group 7: I2 binary sensor

+Triggered at change of the input I2 state and reflecting its state

-This group supports 16 nodes.
+Association group 7 supports 16 nodes.

 ### Group 8: I3 basic on/off

+Triggered at change of the input I3 state and reflecting its state

-This group supports 16 nodes.
+Association group 8 supports 16 nodes.

 ### Group 9: I3 notification report

+Triggered at change of the input I3 state and reflecting its state

-This group supports 16 nodes.
+Association group 9 supports 16 nodes.

 ### Group 10: I3 binary sensor

+Triggered at change of the input I3 state and reflecting its state

-This group supports 16 nodes.
+Association group 10 supports 16 nodes.

 ### Group 11: Multilevel sensor

+Triggered at change of temperature sensor

-This group supports 16 nodes.
+Association group 11 supports 16 nodes.

 ## Technical Information